 Tapas are essentially small plates of simple yet delicious Spanish delicacies.
 They're supposed to work up your appetite between lunch and dinner, since dinner is generally eaten between 9pm and 11pm in Spain (so late!).
 So after work, Spaniards "Ir de tapas" (go bar hopping), drinking and eating tapas.
-Tapas are similar to hors d'œuvres, except it's much easier to spell, let alone pronounce.
-And taps can be either served cold or hot.
+Tapas are similar to hors d'œuvres, except the name is much easier to spell, let alone pronounce.
+And tapas can be either served cold or hot.

-I asked my good friend Carlos, a Spaniard, what the most popular and his favorite dishes are and I was quite surprised with his answers because I had never heard of either and have been to Spain maybe a dozen times.
-He mentioned pan tumaca and a really original tapa dish from the city of Valladolid called "Obama en la Casa Blanca," which is served in a custom-made "white-dome" pottery bowl, and the meal consists of Porcino mushrooms, poached egg, a crust of puff pastry filled with dehydrated potato in squid sauce.
+I asked my good friend Carlos, a Spaniard, what the most popular (and his favorite) dishes are, and I was quite surprised with his answers because I had never heard of either and have been to Spain maybe a dozen times.
+He mentioned pan tumaca and a really original tapa dish from the city of Valladolid called "Obama en la Casa Blanca," which is served in a custom-made "white-dome" pottery bowl, and the meal consists of Porcino mushrooms, poached egg, and a crust of puff pastry filled with dehydrated potato in squid sauce.
 Sounds delicious!

 Tapas in Madrid

 I've been lucky enough to have visited Madrid a bunch of times and love the fact that some bars actually serve a free tapa with a drink.
-This custom evidently stems all the way from the time of Felipe the 3rd who was king from 1598 until 1621 and passed a law that stated that bars must serve a small portion of food to patrons who order an alcoholic drink.
-A snack to be places on top of the mug (thus the name tapas, which means "cover").
+This custom evidently stems all the way from the time of Felipe the 3rd, who was king from 1598 until 1621 and passed a law that stated that bars must serve a small portion of food to patrons who order an alcoholic drink: a snack to be placed on top of the mug (thus the name tapas, which means "cover").
 It was an effort to curb drunkenness!

-Croquetas de Jamon are ham croquettes.
-You know, those small, lightly breaded fritters which are deep fried.
-Ham croquettes can also come with mashed potatoes and those are called croquetas de patatas y jamon.
-Another popular croquette fillings is cocido which is a stew of meat, chickpeas and veggies.
+Croquetas de Jamon are ham croquettes—you know, those small, lightly breaded fritters that are deep fried.
+Ham croquettes can also come with mashed potatoes, and those are called croquetas de patatas y jamon.
+Another popular croquette fillings is cocido, which is a stew of meat, chickpeas, and veggies.

-You might already be familiar with calamares fritos as I was by the dish's Italian name "fried calamari".
-Known as calamares in Spanish, or rabas, calamares is "squid" and fritos mean "fried".
-Calamares fritos are lightly breaded and friend squid rings.
+You might already be familiar with calamares fritos, as I was, by the dish's Italian name "fried calamari."
+Known as calamares in Spanish, or rabas, calamares is "squid" and fritos mean "fried."
+Calamares fritos are lightly breaded and fried squid rings.

-There's also tiny squid served as tapas and they're called chopitos, and are also referred to as puntillitas.
+There's also tiny squid served as tapas, and they're called chopitos.
+They're also referred to as puntillitas.